 It is always necessary to create a team to participate to the award, although the previously requested minimum number of pupils in a team (4) does not apply anymore.

 How to apply?

 You can download the project call and application templates from the toolbar below.

 All applications will be managed through the FCHgo project website.

 How it works

-Participating classes will compete against each other within their school category (primary, lower secondary and secondary): they will have to to imagine an application based on or related to the use of hydrogen in everyday life.
-The product submitted should also have or should be able to have in the future a didactical value both for teachers as a teaching aid and – or for students as a learning material.
+Participating pupil teams will compete against each other within their school/age category (primary, lower secondary and secondary): They will have to imagine an application based on or related to the use of hydrogen in everyday life.
+The project submitted should also have a didactical value both for teachers as a teaching aid and – or for students as a learning material.

 Evaluation criteria will be mainly:

 - educational value and transferability of the project